For purposes of keeping the books for your small company,

 Depreciation for financial accounting purposes can be calculated based on production or the passage of time.
 When it is calculated based on time, depreciation can be straight-line, with equal charges every period, or it can be decreasing, with higher charges at the beginning of the asset's useful life, that decrease over time.

-productivity instead of the passage of time.
-The useful life of the
+use or productivity instead of the passage of time.
+The useful

 In order to use this method, you need to know the capacity of the asset, such as a machine, during its useful life.
 This information could be available in the user's manual or in the technical specifications for the machine, or you could make an estimate based on experience with the same or a similar machine.
 You also need to keep records of the number of units actually produced each period, or the number of hours the machine operates.